-One of our Criminology volunteers, Dorien from Leuven University in Belgium, volunteered with Bobbi Bear in South Africa and wrote her dissertation about her experience.
+One of our Criminology volunteers, Dorien from Leuven University in Belgium, volunteered in South Africa and wrote her dissertation about her experience.

-Working at Bobbi Bear for three months allowed Dorien to use her knowledge from her criminology courses to study the differences in therapeutic techniques in Belgium and South Africa.
+Working at the Vocational Impact Durban project for three months allowed Dorien to use her knowledge from her criminology courses to study the differences in therapeutic techniques in Belgium and South Africa.

 They were very reluctant, which doesn’t mean they didn’t help me.
 I conducted a lot of interviews, but it wasn’t something where they were like “yeah I want to do that”.
 They were also always thinking “oh I have to watch my words while she’s here”, which was very difficult.